 Our team members are trained as:

-Cognitive Behavioral Therapists Art & Play Therapists Mindfulness Practitioners Parent & Family Educators A UCLA Peers Certified Provider A Certified Nutrition Coach Gender-Affirming Care Clinicians
+Cognitive Behavioral Therapists Art & Play Therapists Mindfulness Practitioners Parent & Family Educators A UCLA Peers Certified Provider Trauma Informed Practitioners Gender-Affirming Care Clinicians

 Halley King

-Halley’s clinical foundation is rooted in trauma-informed care.
+Halley’s clinical foundation is rooted in trauma informed care.
 Halley is EMDR-trained through the EMDR International Association and is also a trained psychotherapeutic yoga instructor.
-She has completed additional training in mindfulness practices for teens and the use of movement in supporting the prenatal and postpartum populations.
+She believes deeply in the mind-body connection therefore training in additional mindfulness practices.
+She applies mindfulness and movement in her work under Remington’s direction; she can also support parental and postpartum populations through movement.

 During her graduate training, Halley worked with children and teens affected by domestic violence.
 She continued to expand her experience working in pediatric residential programs, schools for children with disabilities, and teen violence support groups.
 These environments shaped her adaptable and compassionate approach across diverse client needs and environments.